fireundubh/playwithfire/kingdomcome/tbl-file-format.md

 If you want to see more resources like this, [become a Patreon supporter!](https://www.patreon.com/fireundubh)

 # TBL File Format
-_This information was mirrored from the Nexus Wiki, contributed by Bodowens86._
+_This information was mirrored from the Nexus Wiki, contributed by Bodowens86, with some additions._

 ## Top-Level File Format